Global trade

 Trade finance has been a catalyst of international trade in the past century by mitigating risks for businesses that paves the way for a predictable and secure flow of world trade.
 Small- and medium-sized enterprises (SMEs), as the backbone of the global economy, depend on access to banking services in order to expand to new markets, further promoting inclusive economic growth.

 Robust regulation is crucial for banks but it is equally essential that rules do not hamper banks’ ability to help businesses get financing.
-Towards this end, ICC publishes an annual Global Survey on Trade Finance which provides an in-depth analysis on trends and the impact of policies that helps determine where the rules could further improve.
+Towards this end, ICC publishes an annual Global Survey on Trade Finance which provides an in-depth analysis on trends and the impact of policies that help determine where the rules could further improve.

 The 2020 ICC Global Survey report was based on exclusive information from nearly 350 respondents in more than 80 countries with nuanced contributions from the Asian Development Bank (ADB), AUSTRAC, Boston Consulting Group (BCG), Coriolis Technologies, HSBC, Kountable, SWIFT and TXF.
 It reflects the evolution and greater receptiveness to innovation in the financing of international trade, whether through traditional techniques or emerging mechanisms in Supply Chain Finance (SCF), which, along with digital trade are key growth priorities for banks, with 86% and 84% of respective respondents calling them an ‘immediate or near-future priority’.

-Furthermore, ICC’s Customer Due Diligence Guidelines provides a suggested template that aims to promote sustainability in trade finance by identifying high environmental, social or governance (ESG) risks associated with commodities or other goods and services produced by a bank customer or within its supply chain, and available mitigants.
+Furthermore, ICC’s Customer Due Diligence Guidelines provide a suggested template that aims to promote sustainability in trade finance by identifying high environmental, social or governance (ESG) risks associated with commodities or other goods and services produced by a bank customer or within its supply chain, and available mitigants.

 ICC Academy